Gifts from Your IRA (a Qualified Charitable Distribution)

 ● Since the gift doesn’t count as income, it may potentially reduce your annual income level.
 This could help lower Medicare premiums and decrease the amount of Social Security that is subject to tax.*

-● If you are 72 and older, the transfer of funds counts towards your annual Required Minimum Distribution* from your IRA.
+● If you are 73 or older, the transfer of funds counts towards your annual Required Minimum Distribution* from your IRA.

-If you’re interested in this popular way to support the MPT Foundation and have questions, contact Erin Chrest at 410-581-4057 or email@example.com to learn more.
+If you’re interested in this popular way to support the MPT Foundation and have questions, contact Mike Pursley at 410-581-4354 or firstname.lastname@example.org to learn more.

-* Congress has waived the annual Required Minimum Distribution from IRA Accounts in the year 2020 as part of the CARES Act in response to COVID-19.
-Please rely on advice from your financial advisor or tax professional to understand how recent changes to laws governing retirement plans may impact you.
+* Please rely on advice from your financial advisor or tax professional to understand how laws and regulations governing retirement plans, Medicare, and Social Security may impact you.